BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 Image conversion
 ----------------
-For image conversion, and "empty" `ctsimu.processing.pipeline` can be used.
+For image conversion, an "empty" `ctsimu.processing.pipeline` can be used.
 The following properties can be converted:

 * Image format conversion (RAW, TIFF),
 * Data type conversion (int, float),